flobotde/VSCode-aider-ollama/README.md

 ### select another ollama model
 You can try any other ollama model besides deepseek-coder-v2, e.g. the qwen-2.5 seems to be promising.
-To do so you just have torepeat the steps above and replace deepseek-coder-v2 with your model name (s. https://ollama.com/library)
+To do so you have to repeat the steps described above and replace deepseek-coder-v2 with your model name.
+See the list of available models here https://ollama.com/library